tembo-io/website/landing/src/content/docs/postgres_guides/postgres-basics/connection-pooling.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: Connection Pooling in Postgres
 ---

-# Connection Pooling in Postgres

 ## The Problem: Many Database Requests from Your Application